hanii090/hashnode-blog/clkmbca23000009kz5uw42exn.md

 # Frontend

-In this article, we will walk you through the process of building a Paywalled Content-Sharing App content-sharing application using React Native.
-Inspired by OnlyFans, this app allows creators to share exclusive content behind a paywall, with users directly supporting them.
+In this article, we will walk you through the process of building a Paywalled Content-Sharing App content-sharing application using React Native. ***<mark>Inspired by OnlyFans </mark>*** this app allows creators to share exclusive content behind a paywall, with users directly supporting them.
 We will cover both the front-end and back-end aspects of the application, making it accessible for both iOS and Android users.
 Let's dive into the step-by-step guide!

 We'll set up the project using the